 Preheat oven to 450°F. Brush a large baking dish or cast-iron skillet with 1 tablespoon of coconut oil.
 Arrange the lemon slices in a single layer in the bottom of the dish or skillet.

 Using a pair of tongs, remove the green beans and turnips; arrange them on top of the lemon slices.
-Save excess coconut oil lemon mixture for chicken.
+Save excess coconut oil lemon mixture for the chicken.

 Place chicken in the bowl of coconut oil lemon mixture and coat thoroughly.
 Transfer chicken thighs to dish or skillet, on top of vegetables.
 Drizzle remaining coconut oil lemon mixture on top of chicken.